 How to keep your period cup fresh

 We recommend boiling the cup for 5 to 10 minutes before and after your period, but in case of odor it can be a good idea to boil your cup for 20 minutes before and after your period, for the cleanliness of your cup and the health of your vagina.
 Make sure you use a deep pot to boil your menstrual cup otherwise you will risk burning or warping your menstrual care device.
 Check out full details on ‘How to clean’.

 Alternatively, use liquid soaps or cup wipes, like our Lunette Cup Cleanser and Lunette Cup Wipes, that have been specifically formulated for menstrual cups.
 These washes are designed to clean the cup properly without leaving any residue.
 Avoid any that include oils, colorants or scents as they may leave chemicals on the cup.
 Some ingredients also harm the silicone material.
 A normal vaginal pH level is between 3.8 and 4.5, which is moderately acidic.
 Look for cleansing products that have a similar PH balance.

 Never, ever put your period cup in the dishwasher!

 There are some alternatives that you can use, if you don’t have cup wipes or a proper liquid wash at hand.

-Wipe thoroughly or soak your menstrual cup for an hour with rubbing alcohol.
-(Soaking in hydrogen peroxide 3% will freshen it too.)
+Wipe thoroughly or soak your menstrual cup for an hour in a water and clear vinegar mixture (50-50 is a good ratio).
 Pro tip: You can also use a toothpick soaked in rubbing alcohol to clean out your menstrual cup holes.
 But be careful not to damage the air holes and clean them carefully.
 Boil your cup AGAIN for 20 minutes and allow your cup to air dry in the sun completely before use.
 Leaving the cup to soak in the sun helps with discoloration or smells – but it’s not always the most practical solution!